2011 Niner SIR 9 Review

 The following are components that my LBS chose for me because, honestly, I don't know much about them and wouldn't have known what to choose.
 This is my first bike to have any of the following: tubeless tires, front suspension, and hydraulic disk brakes.

-- Stan's NoTubes ZTR 355 rims and 2.3 inch ExiWolf tubeless tires: great so far.
-I have not added new sealant yet but Stan's says "open tire bead and pour in sealant or remove the valve core and use our injector or 2 oz bottle to add more".
+• Stan's NoTubes ZTR 355 rims and 2.3 inch ExiWolf tubeless tires: great so far.
+I have proactively added sealant a few times.
 I've already plowed through mud and streams with no problems.

 My SIR 9 frame weighs 26 lbs and feels really light compared to my Giant Boulder that weighs 34 lbs.
 I chose the SIR 9 over both the Gary Fisher Rig and Kona Unit primarily because of all of the great reviews I read online regarding the Reynolds 853 steel tubeset.
 I am not a mechanical engineer but have bought into the steel is real philosophy.